Am1n1602/Fin_QA/README.md

 npm run dev
 ```

 A React (Vite) single-page app calling the API above (`VITE_API_BASE_URL`, defaults to `http://localhost:8000`) — run `finqa-api` first.
-Currently ships four pages: a market overview (Home), a per-company page (overview/financials/ratios/trends/peers/ranking/health/research report, tabbed), a sortable Rankings leaderboard, and a chat-style Financial QA page that renders each answer's cited sources alongside it.
-Local dev only for now — no build/deploy step yet.
+Ships four pages: a market overview (Home), a per-company page (overview/financials/ratios/trends/peers/ranking/health/research report, tabbed), a sortable Rankings leaderboard, and a chat-style Financial QA page that renders each answer's cited sources alongside it.

+A production build (`npm run build`) is deployed to Vercel as the [live demo](#-live-demo) above, with `VITE_API_BASE_URL` set at build time to the deployed API's URL and `vercel.json` handling SPA fallback routing for direct links to non-root pages.

 ---